 How to Install Google Analytics in WordPress

-There are many different ways to setup Google Analytics in WordPress.
-We will show you three different methods where the first option is the easiest and the last being the hardest.
+There are a few different ways to set up Google Analytics in WordPress.
+We will show you three methods where the first option is the easiest and the last is the hardest.

 You can choose the one that best suits your needs.

 MonsterInsights is the most popular Google Analytics plugin for WordPress.
-Over 1 million websites use it including the likes of Bloomberg, PlayStation, Zillow, and more.
+Over 3 million websites use it, including the likes of Bloomberg, PlayStation, Zillow, WPBeginner, and more.

-You can use the MonsterInsights Pro version if you want more advanced features like Ecommerce tracking, Ads tracking, Author tracking, etc. The process of setting them up is the same.
+You can use the MonsterInsights Pro version if you want more advanced features like eCommerce tracking, ads tracking, author tracking, and so on.
+The process of setting them up is the same.

 Let’s get started.

-Upon activation the plugin will add a new menu item labeled ‘Insights’ to your WordPress admin menu.
-You need to visit Insights » Settings to configure the plugin settings.
+Upon activation, the plugin will add a new menu item labeled ‘Insights’ to your WordPress admin menu, and you’ll see a welcome screen.
+Go ahead and click the ‘Launch the Wizard’ button.

-This will redirect you to Google accounts where you will be asked to sign in or select a Google account if you are already signed in.
+This will take you to Google accounts, where you will be asked to sign in or select a Google account if you are already signed in.

 Click on the ‘Allow’ button to continue.